onish-stats-workshop/onish-stats-workshop.github.io/README.md

 ### What to do

 In the past, we have had people find a tutorial of some kind and present it to the workshop.
 Extra kudos if you can add your own data to it to test it out!
+Email me at David.King@colostate.edu if you are interested in presenting.

 ### Suggested Topics / Tutorials
 * [Basics and Assumptions](https://www.hackerearth.com/practice/machine-learning/machine-learning-algorithms/beginners-guide-regression-analysis-plot-interpretations/tutorial/) A very important review and walk-through of what linear regression is, and how to check the assumptions on your data.